 In this paper, we present Torchy, a tracing JIT compiler for PyTorch.
 Torchy addresses and solves the issue of code discoverability at run-time.
 Tensor operations are delayed and written down on a trace rather than executed straight away.
-When the contents of a non-fresh tensor is requested, the whole trace is flushed.
-This gives the same eager-mode semantics that users expect, but enables optimizations and fusion of operations within a trace.
+This gives the same eager-mode semantics that users expect, but enables optimizations.

 The key observation that makes Torchy possible is that the result of most PyTorch operations is not observed by programs: they are merely temporaries.
-Our study (Section 5) shows that this assumption holds in practice and that ML models execute many operations before observing their result.
+Our study shows that this assumption holds in practice and that ML models execute many operations before observing their result.

-Torchy achieves speedups of up to 12x in microbenchmarks when compared with plain PyTorch.
+Torchy achieves speedups of up to 12x in microbench-marks when compared with plain PyTorch.
 For benchmarks with control-flow, Torchy outperforms TorchScript by up to 5x.
-Torchy offers performance that is comparable with or exceeds that of static compilation, while offering the usability of eager-model frameworks.
+Torchy offers performance that is comparable with that of static compilation, while offering the usability of eager-model frameworks.